Cghlewis/data-mgmt-ed-research-book/_book/07-style-guide.md

 - Use the same variable name across time in a project
   - If an item is named `anx1` in the fall, name that same item `anx1` again in the spring
 - Don’t use spaces or special characters (except`_`), they are not allowed in most programs.
-  - The `-` is not allowed in programs such as R and SPSS as it can be mistaken for a minus sign
+  - Even the `-` is not allowed in programs such as R and SPSS as it can be mistaken for a minus sign
   - While `.` is allowed in R and SPSS it is not allowed in Stata so it’s best to avoid using it
 - Do not start a variable name with a number.
 This is not allowed in many statistical programs.
 - All variable names should be unique